Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

 Yes — but chassis length, frame clearance, and rear door design matter.

-What are the dimensions of a box truck lift gate?
+What are the dimensions of a lift gate?

 Standard platforms are 80” x 60”; Rail Gates can run larger.